TeamXNetRouter/JKL-InterdomainRouting/README.md

 4. To test the scenario one, you can use the following command in the terminal:

+   Notes: We apologize that these steps cannot be performed because our existing frr.conf cannot be read by our code.
+You can test it by reconfiguring manually according to our configuration.

     ```bash
     C1_1 traceroute -n C3_1
     ```

-5. Before you run the scenario two, my recommended is you should exit first from scenario one:
+6. Before you run the scenario two, my recommended is you should exit first from scenario one:

     ```bash
     exit
     ```

-6. Run the scenario two using the following command:
+7. Run the scenario two using the following command:

     ```bash
     sudo python3 bgp-topo.py -c frr-config-scenario2
     ```

-7. To test the scenario two, you can use this two following command in the terminal:
+8. To test the scenario two, you can use this two following command in the terminal:

+   Notes: We apologize that these steps cannot be performed because our existing frr.conf cannot be read by our code.
+You can test it by reconfiguring manually according to our configuration.

     ```bash
     C1_1 traceroute -n C2_1